XmacsLabs/mogan/README.md

 [![A quick tour of TeXmacs-0001](https://user-images.githubusercontent.com/32867606/198896005-72077867-bd0f-4223-9f87-099ec3815ba5.png)](https://youtu.be/H46ON2FB30U)

 ## Contributing as User or Developer
-Please review the [Contribution guide](CONTRIBUTING.md) for information on how to get started contributing to Mogan.
+Please review the [Contribution guide: English](CONTRIBUTING.md)/[Contribution guide: Chinese](CONTRIBUTING_ZH.md) for information on how to get started contributing to Mogan.

 You can join our discord by https://discord.gg/QzE3K6rvYn.